brian-tenovos/tnvs-api-dev-portal/developer-portal/webhooks/index.md

 Using the Webhooks API requires the following:

-- You must deploy a publicly available and secure (HTTPS) endpoint that can handle webhook payloads specified in this documentation.
+- You must deploy a publicly available and secure (HTTPS) endpoint that can handle webhook payloads specified in this documentation.  **If you do not have the ability to create and maintain a highly available service to listen for and process webhook messages, please ask the Tenovos Customer Success team about Tenovos Connect.**
 - Webhooks only support anonymous authentication, basic authentication (username and password), or header authentication.
 - You must load test your endpoints to understand your rate limits and provide this information to Tenovos.